christianvoigt/ArgunetBrowser/ArgunetBrowser/README.md

 5. Development
 --------------
-For debugging purposes you can use the index-dev.html which includes all unminimized javascript files seperately.
+For debugging purposes you can use the index-dev.html which includes all unminimized javascript files separately.